Joshua Kiehl, PGY-2

 Where did you grow up?
 Where did you go to medical school?

-I was born in Washington DC, and grew up in Montgomery County Maryland.
-Then went to medical school at Temple University in Philadelphia
+I grew up in New Jersey and I went to medical school at the University of Miami!

 Why did you choose UMMC for residency?